TheBIGduke/octyvoice/README.md

 [![Python](https://img.shields.io/badge/Python-3.10+-yellow.svg)](https://www.python.org/)

-**OctyVoice Engine** is a lightweight Python package for real-time speech-to-text and text-to-speech conversion.
-It provides a simple offline voice pipeline that captures audio from your microphone, transcribes it using Whisper, and responds using Piper TTS.
+**OctyVoice Engine** is a lightweight, async-first Python package for real-time speech-to-text and text-to-speech conversion.
+It provides a high-performance offline voice pipeline that captures audio from your microphone, transcribes it using Whisper, and responds using Piper TTS with streaming playback.

 ---